-Distance learning diploma course 16 completed and graduated after some delays due to the pandemic in September 2021.
-Enrolment on course 19 in January 2022 was very acceptable; courses 17 and 18 were still in progress at the end of the financial year and student feedback remains good.
+Distance learning diploma course 17 completed and graduated after some earlier delays due to the pandemic.
+Courses 18 and 19 were still in progress at the end of the financial year and student feedback remains good.
+Applications for enrolment on course 20 for January 2023 were already being received.
 The make-up of student applicants is predominantly from individuals for whom English is not their first language, based overseas.
 It is obviously a major endorsement of the course that there is a worldwide following and desire to participate.
 However, this also provides additional workload and complexity as quite often interactions with students are very time consuming, compared to those when the course was started nearly twenty years ago.